anagrambuild/play_chicken/README.md

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

-Foundry consists of:

 -   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 -   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.